faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Dataset

-capture video from any enviromnet where Vehicles and non vehicles are present.capture images from the video frame by frame using matlab code from the mentioned matlab file <b>crop_data.m</b>
+ We capture the video near the local traffic singal using camera and using the matlab code from the mentioned matlab file <b>crop_data.m</b> to detect the images  from the video.

+## Traing Data

-when extrat data from video using crop_data.m file it Save the pictures in Data folder. create a new file and save record as 0 for rikshaws.
+When  we extract the images from video using crop_data.m file we saved the images in a new folder and labeled them as 0 for rikshaws.
 1 for cars.
 2 for bikes